Affiliate marketing – you’ve likely heard of it before and perhaps you’ve even tried it.

 While you don’t have to have 24/7 around the clock live customer support, it’s reassuring to potential customers that there is somewhere they can go to ask questions and a human will get back to them.
 Often times, people that are on the fence with buying just need a human to let them know they’re there.

 This is something that is so often overlooked and under-utilized in the industry.
-The more trust you can instill in a customer, the more optimistic and likely they’ll buy from you time and time again.
+The more trust you can instill in a customer, the more likely they are to buy from you time and time again.

 Now, I know what you’re thinking.
 You don’t want to be bogged down with hundreds or even thousands of support tickets.
 Truth be told, I don’t either.
 But from my experience the questions I receive are so simple to answer.
 At the end of the day, they just want to know if a human is at the other end to talk to.